billmclean/FinElt.jl/examples/rectangle/README.md

 Test Problems on a Rectangular Domain
 =====================================

-The scripts in this directory solve three model problems on a rectangular domain.
+The scripts in this directory solve five model problems on a rectangular domain.
 In each case, a simple analytical solution is known, and used to compute the maximum nodal error in the finite element solution.
 A sequence of mesh refinements allows us to estimate